 What have we learned about transcendent gratitude or gratitude God?

-My research lab at the Thrive Center just wrapped a 2-year grant, generously funded by the John Templeton Foundation, looking at how people experience gratitude.
+My research lab at the Thrive Center spent two years studying how people experience gratitude, generously funded by the John Templeton Foundation.
 The above quotes are examples of how individuals with diverse belief systems describe transcendent gratitude or gratitude to God.
 We found that it’s one thing to thank a person for a meaningful gift, but it’s another thing entirely to experience gratitude when one recognizes a gift from beyond human agency.
 Common across religious, spiritual, and philosophical traditions is thanking the source or force behind good gifts.
 As Christians, thanking God is part of our spiritual devotion and practices.
 In fact, for many of us, thanking God for our food is one of the first prayers we learned.
 I’ll bet you can say that prayer to yourself right now.

 Pausing to say thanks, whether in prayer, singing, or jumping for joy, orients us toward the source, connecting us to the giver.
 If we slow down to consciously appreciate and savor a gift, gratitude can serve as a signpost to what is meaningful in our lives.
 It points us in the right direction and this process can be transformative.
 A gratitude “pause” serves as an embodied reminder that deepens our relationship to the Giver, creating devotion and increasing awareness of good things.
 When we take time to reflect and thank the source, we are reminded that we are valued, that we are loved, and that we are richly blessed.
 Moments of thanksgiving are like slowing down the car to enjoy a beautiful view.
 They give us time to behold a gift.
 They help us to understand that we are worthy of gifts.
 Perhaps most importantly, they remind us of the Giver, the one who gives us life and all good things.

 Being mindful of the gift, the giver, and who we are as the receiver are three powerful appraisals of gratitude.
 They are great for your brain!
 They are three positive hits that simultaneously activate and direct us.
 Grateful moments can broaden and build positive emotions that fuel us for the winding journey of life.
-If you start to feel exhausted by the holiday season, give your brain a boost and spend a few moments considering the things for which you are grateful, and especially consider the source.
+If you are feeling exhausted by the rush and business of the day to day, give your brain a boost and spend a few moments considering the things for which you are grateful, and especially consider the source.

 Why is it hard to feel gratitude?